jiajunlee19/react-next-app-template/README.md

     // your server-only component will throw an error if called in client side
     ```
-4. If there's a need of checking authorization, perform the check as close as possible to the source-action (eg: Right Before calling server delete action).
+4. Keep authorization logic check as close as possible to the source-action (eg: Right Before calling server CRUD actions), filtering data based on need-to-principle, before sending over to the client side.
-5. Rate limiting
+5. Use `Rate lLimiting` techniques to limit the number of requests that can be sent over to the server.

 <br>